Whitman massacre: Outbreak of the violence

 On November 29, Tiloukaikt, Tomahas, Kiamsumpkin, Iaiachalakis, Endoklamin, and Klokomas, enraged by Joe Lewis' talk, attacked Waiilatpu.
 According to Mary Ann Bridger (the young daughter of mountain man Jim Bridger), a lodger of the mission and eyewitness to the event, the men knocked on the Whitmans' kitchen door and demanded medicine.
 Bridger said that Marcus brought the medicine, and began a conversation with Tiloukaikt.
 While Whitman was distracted, Tomahas struck him twice in the head with a hatchet from behind and another man shot him in the neck.
-The Cayuse men rushed outside and attacked the white men and boys working outdoors.
-Narcissa found Whitman fatally wounded; yet he lived for several hours after the attack, sometimes responding to her anxious reassurances.
+The Cayuse men rushed outside and attacked the White men and boys working outdoors.
+Narcissa found Whitman fatally wounded.
+He lived for several hours after the attack, sometimes responding to her anxious reassurances.
 Catherine Sager, who had been with Narcissa in another room when the attack occurred, later wrote in her reminiscences that "Tiloukaikt chopped the doctor's face so badly that his features could not be recognized."